What Are Hollow Point Bullets?

 Are Hollow Point Bullets Legal in the United States?

 Yes, hollow-point bullets are legal in the United States.
 A civilian can own hollow-point bullets in every state except in New Jersey.
-In New Jersey, civilians can have hollow-point bullets, but they can only have them.
-They are defending their home or hunting.
+In New Jersey, civilians can have hollow-point bullets, but they can only use them if they are defending their home or hunting.
 Hollow-point bullets are particularly helpful for self-defense because they have a significant amount of stopping power.
-If you are trying to stop someone from breaking into your home, hollow-point bullets can be helpful because of the stopping power they possess.
+If you are trying to stop someone from breaking into your home, hollow-point bullets can be helpful because they typically do more damage than a regular bullet.
 They will not penetrate any further than they have to, but because they expand on impact, they are much more likely to stop someone right in their tracks if they try to kick down the door.

 Are Hollow Point Bullets Banned by the Geneva Convention?